KingTechnician/priam/README.md

 # Priam

+A progressive web application that uses a MongoDB, React, and Netlify serverless function stack.

 ## Purpose

  - Are you a student who has a new idea or concern they would like to make known to the university administration?